awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-servicecatalog-portfolioproductassociation.md

 Associates the specified product with the specified portfolio\.

+A delegated admin is authorized to invoke this command\.

 ## Syntax<a name="aws-resource-servicecatalog-portfolioproductassociation-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: